Preregister for Your Hospital Stay

 If you have a birth plan, please share it with the nurse when you arrive at your labor room.
 You do not have to create a birth plan.
 We will try to follow your wishes as long as they do not interfere with the health and safety of you or the baby.

 For the safety and security of you and your family, all entrances to the Ann Marti Schmidt Women and Infants’ Services Unit are locked and under constant video surveillance.
-Family and friends may visit during the labor and delivery process.
-We ask that families and visitors observe the following guidelines:
+View the latest COVID-19 visitor guidelines.

 Filming and Photography